One of the many services that SOAR Consulting offers

 A safe school is one where your academics are above the school’s range for the average freshman.
 You can be reasonably certain that you will be admitted to your safety schools.
 Safety schools are also the colleges on the student’s list that will probably offer the most financial aid and scholarships.
 Safety schools should always be ones that the student will want to attend and is within the family’s budget.

 SOAR Consulting uses several criteria in selecting colleges for the student’s personalized college list:

 Creating this college list during the junior year of high school enables Elisa Turner and the family to evaluate several things:

 SAT or ACT scores.
-If a student’s scores are below range for a desired college, the student will still have time to retake the exams at the end of junior year or the beginning of senior year.
+If a student’s scores are below range for the desired college, the student will still have time to retake the exams at the end of junior year or the beginning of the senior year.

 College essays.
 For students who are applying to 10-12 different colleges, there may be as few as 3 essays and as many as 10 different essay requirements.
 Getting a head start on essays by beginning them during the summer between junior and senior year relieves much of the senior year stress.
 This also gives plenty of time for a professional to review all essays and offer guidance and proofreading.

 College visits and trips.
 Deciding on a college list early means that the student and family have more time to plan and go on college visits and tours.
 Not only does this help a student narrow down colleges and majors, but it also helps a student with college admissions: many colleges consider a student’s interactions with the college as a positive indicator of interest in the school and are more likely to offer admissions to students who they feel will attend the school.